 More information regarding special registration may be found in the INS regulations at 8 CFR §264.1(f).
 This rule requires that information concerning special registrants be entered in the INS’s Service’s National Security Entry Exit Registration System (NSEERS).
 Special Registrants are required to be fingerprinted and photographed.
 They must periodically reregister with the INS and must inform the agency of any changes of address, employment or school within 10 days of any such change and comply with certain departure control rules.

 The INS has created a “Special Registration” page on the agency’s web site.
 The INS web page is subtitled: “Your Portal to Information on Special Registration Procedures for Certain Visitors and Temporary Residents”.
-We link to this page from our “INS” page at

 From the blue navigation bar near the top on our web site place your cursor on “Government”, scroll down to “INS” and click on “Special Registration”.

 We have received reports that several dozen persons who have reported for Special Registration have been arrested and taken into custody by the INS.

 What takes place at a special registration interview?
 The following is a description of one such interview:

 The INS officer uses Questionnaire Form FD-258/Q & A. The special registrant is placed under oath.
 The oath is similar to the language used for an adjustment of status interview.
 After the oath is administered, the special registrant is advised: “any statement you make must be free and voluntary.
 Are you willing to answer my questions at this time?”
 After the special registrant answers in the affirmative, the INS officer proceeds to read from the questionnaire form.

 Slightly different questions are asked depending on the facts of the case and the officer who is conducting the interview.
 The role of the attorney during the interview is the same as during an adjustment of status interview.

 Here is the information typically requested by the INS officer: